 In some hockey circles, many are already suggesting that Brian Burke, the former GM in Anaheim and the man whose scouting staff drafted Ryan, could be the most aggressive in the pursuit of the skilled winger.
 Listening to esteemed journalist Stephen Brunt ask Nick Kypreos whether “he’d willingly give up (Luke) Schenn and (Nazim) Kadri for Ryan”, might have been the funniest thing that I had heard today until @steffeG trumped it by tweeting, “Schenn will get you that whole line.”

 For those of you wondering whether the Senators are interested, here’s a little nugget of information from The Fourth Period:

 It’s believed the New York Rangers, Toronto Maple Leafs, Dallas Stars, Florida Panthers, Montreal Canadiens and Ottawa Senators have shown interest in the 24-year-old.

 That’s hilarious.
 I guess typing the names of all the respective NHL franchises would ruin one’s credibility, but think of the pageviews that would be generated from that kind of metadata!

 Now where was I?

-Ah yes, why the fuck wouldn’t the Senators be interested in Ryan?
+Ah yes, why the hell wouldn’t the Senators be interested in Ryan?